 The Pryma Headphones evoke high fashion, and you’ll pay for it too.
 Like walking down the street wearing a couture designer, Pryma will help you make sure everyone else knows you are better than they are.
 These best DJ headphones elevate you to fashion icon.
 Let’s review:

 - Gold.
 Because gold is what people who DGAF about money wear on their heads, like a crown of sound.
+And if gold is your thing but not at this price, try our roundup of rose gold headphones instead!

 - The head strap is like a gold-riveted belt you can adjust or take off, which can double as a belt for that heiress-sized -4 waist.